EngageDC/dirt/README.md

 	$ echo "export PATH=/usr/local/bin/dirt:\$PATH" >> ~/.bash_profile

 ## Configuration
-After installing dirt, you need to set up a configuration.
-Dirt allows you to set up a team specific and user specific configuration.
+After installing dirt, you need to set up a configuration. dirt allows you to set up a team specific and user specific configuration.

 You *could* put everything in the user-specific configuration file only, but it might make sense to share some things such as the staging server hostname and alike.

 ## Team configuration
 Team configuration is optional.
-The team configuration file is required to be stored in the `team/` folder in the Dirt root.
+The team configuration file is required to be stored in the `team/` folder in the dirt root.

 Using the default install location, that location would be: `/usr/local/bin/dirt/team/config.php`.
 If the file exists, it will be loaded automatically.
 The `team` directory doesn't exist per default, so it will need to be created.